ElektroStudios/Ollamantis-SDK-for-Ollama/Docs/Examples/EXAMPLE_Generate_a_completion.md

     CompletionRequest genRequest = new CompletionRequest {
         Model = "qwen2.5vl:7b",
-        Prompt = "Why is the sky blue?.",
         System = "You are a helpful and knowledgeable AI assistant.
-Provide clear, concise, and scientifically accurate answers.", Options = genOptions
+Provide clear and scientifically accurate answers.", Prompt = "Why is the sky blue?.",
+        Options = genOptions
     };